Compatible filters with isomorphism testing: Filtered generating sets and lattices

-Since the lattice of normal subgroups is not distributive, Theorem~\ref{thm:filtered-implications} shows that not all filters have such a generating set.
-This structure question is addressed later in Section~\ref{sec:faithful-filters}.
-We start with arbitrary groups $G$ and begin with a natural condition on generating sets, akin to strong generating sets.
+Since the lattice of normal subgroups is not in general distributive, Theorem~\ref{thm:filtered-implications} shows that not all filters have such a generating set.
+We begin with a natural condition on generating sets, akin to strong generating sets from the context of permutation groups.